Did you know that every year, close to 30,000 new consumer products are launched, out of which 80% of them fail?

 Not sure about other sectors but in business, this holds true.
 Your business can only run when it has a problem to solve.
 At the very heart of running a business lies the aspect of capitalizing on an existing problem by offering a solution in the form of a product or a service.

-That’s what I’ve learnt while running a product development agency, Techtic Solutions.
+That’s what I’ve learned while running a product development agency, Techtic Solutions.

 Now, people facing the problem would look for an ideal solution.
 And when they stumble upon your product or service – through targeting and marketing of course – they would opt for it.

 This translates to revenue and more of it to profits.

 This is a scenario where a problem is solved.
 But imagine a contrary scenario.